 By Jessica DiNapoli and Mike Spector

-Sears did not immediately respond to a request for comment.
+Ben-Avraham did not immediately respond to a message seeking comment.

-(Reporting by Jessica DiNapoli and Mike Spector in New York)
+(Reporting by Jessica DiNapoli and Mike Spector in New York; Editing by Stephen Coates)